NET WORTH: $5.7 billion

-SOURCE OF WEALTH: Tech venture capitalism with Kleiner Perkins Caufield & Byers; founder of CAD software company Silicon Compliers; founder of @Home, a broadband Internet company
+SOURCE OF WEALTH: Tech venture investing with Kleiner Perkins Caufield & Byers; founder of CAD software company Silicon Compliers; founder of @Home, a broadband Internet company

-OVERVIEW: Doerr takes a venture capitalist approach to philanthropy that reflects his approach to his career.
-He has signed the Giving Pledge and plans to donate most of his fortune to charity.
-Doerr is particularly interested in education, the environment, but most of his donation has gone to education.
+OVERVIEW: The Doerrs take a venture capitalist approach to philanthropy that reflects John's approach to his career.
+They have signed the Giving Pledge and plan to donate most of their fortune to charity.
+The Doerrs prioritize education.

-John and Ann Doerr also serve as president and vice president, respectively, of the Benificus Foundation, through which they have given millions of dollars to educational institutions nationwide.
-For example, the Doerrs recenty gave their alma mater, Rice University, $50 million to establish the Doerr Institute for New Leaders, and several years prior gave $15 million through the foundation to establish the Rice Center for Engineering Leadership.
-The couple has also been supportive of University of San Francisco, giving $1 million annually over the last few years.
+In 2015, the Doerrs gave their alma mater, Rice University, $50 million to establish the Doerr Institute for New Leaders, and several years prior gave $15 million through the foundation to establish the Rice Center for Engineering Leadership.
+The couple also supported University of San Francisco, Code for America Labs, Khan Academy and Immaculate Conception Academy.

 HOMELESSNESS: Through the Benificus Foundation, the couple supported Raphael House, which assists "at-risk families achieve stable housing and financial independence."
 They have also given to the Homeless Prenatal Program in San Francisco.

 Barbara S. Hager, CEO/CFO, Benificus Foundation

 San Carlos, CA 94070